CPR/FA/AED Certification

 - Have your supervisor or manager send their approval to safetyriskmgmt@byuh.edu.
 Once we receive the approval, we will send you the course details and access links.

-Personal Certification (Non-Work Related)
+Personal Certification (Non-Work Related) Payment Information

 - If your certification is for personal reasons, payment is required prior to finalizing your registration.
-Payments can be made at the BYUH Cashier's Office (Lorenzo Snow Administration Building).
+Payments can be made at the Cashier's Office (Lorenzo Snow Administration Building).

 - Please send proof of payment to safetyriskmgmt@byuh.edu and bring a copy of the receipt to present to the instructor on the day of your training.